denoland/manual/node/how_to_with_npm/planetscale.md

 are database-specific, so we first need to create a database in Planetscale.
 You can do that by following the initial instructions [here](https://planetscale.com/docs/tutorials/planetscale-quick-start-guide).
-Don’t worry about adding the schema—we can do that through `@planetscale/database`.
+Don't worry about adding the schema—we can do that through `@planetscale/database`.

 Once you have created the database, head to Overview, click "Connect", and